 After graduating from Stanford with a degree in International Relations, Tony signed a series of professional water polo contracts in Europe and abroad, leading each team to numerous championship titles.

-While he is a pro, he also serves as Captain of the US National Team and competes in international competitions throughout the year.
+While he played pro, he also served as Captain of the US National Team and competed in international competitions throughout the year.

 Tony’s current goal is to grow the sport of water polo both within the USA and abroad through his company 6-8 Sports.

 - 5-Time Olympian